A day-ahead market model for power systems: benchmarking and security implications: Results

 \subsection{Day-ahead market clearing}

 Table~\ref{EuroEM_generation_table} shows the contribution of each unit type to the total generation.
 We observe that the generation contribution of renewable and storage units is similar across the models.
 Nonetheless, notable differences are observed for some of the generation units: the ED overly relies on hard coal, as the model does not have the ability to turn the units off.
 Therefore, hard coal units always produce at least the equivalent of their minimum operating limits $P^{min}$.
 Another notable difference is the higher utilization of gas units in the DAM.
 Gas units take on the role of price-setters and provide flexibility to the system.
 Although their total contribution is less than 1\% of the total generation, gas units are activated in 5.75\% of the optimization hours in the DAM model.
-Their activation significantly increases the clearing price during hours with high demand.
 In comparison, gas units are activated 2.97\% of the time in the ED model and 4.54\% of the time in the UC model.
+Therefore, the activation of these units significantly increases the clearing price during high-demand hours, leading to more frequent price spikes in the DAM model.

 Table \ref{EuroEM_table_charging} shows how storage units are charged, underscoring the competitive dynamics in the DAM model.
 In ED and UC, storage units charge only to minimize the system costs.
 This leads to underutilization of the units, with hydro pumps barely charging over the time horizon.
-By contrast, charging rises across all unit types in the DAM dispatch, reflecting their efforts to exploit arbitrage opportunities, which increases the trade dynamics of the system.
+By contrast, charging rises across all unit types in the DAM dispatch, reflecting their efforts to exploit arbitrage opportunities.
+This notably improves the system's trade dynamics, leading to behaviors that better reflect the current state of European power markets.